Augusta Township Building Department regulates and enforces the Ontario Building Code (OBC).

 Q. I am interested in buying a property in Augusta Township.
 Can I build [insert structure here] on this property?

-A. You will need to contact the Township Planner, Myron Belej (613-925-4231 ext.
-101 or by email email@example.com) with the address for the property so he can investigate what can/cannot be built on that property based on the Zoning By-Law.
+A. You will need to contact the Planning Department (firstname.lastname@example.org, 613-925-4231 ext.
+101) with the address for the property so we can investigate what can/cannot be built on that property based on the Zoning By-Law.

 Q. Can I have horses, cattle, chickens etc. on my property?

-A. A hobby farm, which is what this would be considered, requires a minimum of 2 hectares or 4.94 acres.
+A. This will depend on the zoning of your property.
+If your property is zoned for a hobby farm, it will require a minimum of 2 hectares or 4.94 acres.
 Minimum Distance Separation (MDS) regulations as governed by OMAFRA must be adhered to as well.
-Please contact the Township Planner, Myron Belej (613-925-4231 ext.
-101 or by email firstname.lastname@example.org) to assist you in determining if this is legal on your particular property.
+Please contact the Planning Department (email@example.com, 613-925-4231 ext.
+101) to assist you in determining if this is legal on your particular property.

 Q. I want to run a business out of my home.
 Am I allowed?
 What do I need to do?

-A. You will need to contact the Township Planner, Myron Belej (613-925-4231 ext.
-101 or by email email@example.com) with the address for the property so he can investigate what the property can/cannot be used for based on the Zoning By-Law.
+A. You will need to contact the Planning Department (firstname.lastname@example.org, 613-925-4231 ext.
+101) with the address for the property so we can investigate what the property can/cannot be used for based on the Zoning By-Law.

 Q. Am I allowed to have a sea-can/storage/shipping container on my property?